ankur5699/pyQT_SPECTRUM_ANALYZER/README.md

 ## TODO

 - ERROR messages show up when in IP Mode, Need to fix
-- Need to take inputs from ini file instead of HARD CODED files
 - Enhance the user interface for better usability.
+- Add a Pause button, Right now source needs to pause